 Whether it's in liquid, powder, pills or capsules, the objective of dietary supplements is often quite straightforward; to add the missing components of your nutrition prescription to your diet with as little health hazards (if any) as possible.
 The supplements will, typically, contain at least one ingredient such as minerals, herbs, vitamins, enzymes, amino acids or botanicals.
 The most popular, in this regard, are multivitamins which are loaded with several vitamins to lighten the load of having to take several pills per day, each to supplement a given nutriment.

 Speaking of which, there are certain supplements that are designed with the ease of absorption or bioavailability in mind.
 Actually, this is the reason your doctor or nutritional physician will at times recommend a food additive which is offered in liquid drops over one that comes in pills, capsules or lozenges.
 Therefore, it is important to make sure that the form of supplement that you are taking is substantially adapted to your body's ease of access to the said micronutrients.
-In which, some of the common dietary supplements that you are likely to come across include fish oil, ginseng, garlic, vitamin D, green tea, echinacea, St. John's wort, calcium etc.
+In which, some of the common dietary supplements that you are likely to come across include fish oil, ginseng, garlic, vitamin D, green tea, echinacea, St. John's wort, calcium etc. Melatonin drops are another example of a dietary supplement that is often recommended in liquid form for improved bioavailability and absorption.

 II.
 WHILE SOME SUPPLEMENTS ARE QUITE EFFECTIVE, THERE ARE OTHERS WHICH ARE HARDLY MORE THAN JUST A WASTE OF YOUR MONEY